 - 2 large eggs, room temperature

-- 3/4 cup buttermilk (if using only all purpose flour, use 1/2 cup buttermilk)
+- 3/4 cup buttermilk (when using all purpose flour only – use 1/2 cup buttermilk)

 - 1 tsp vanilla extract